Spontaneously Broken Non-Invertible Symmetries in Transverse-Field Ising Qudit Chains

 As an example, consider the smallest non-Abelian group---the dihedral group $D_3$, the symmetries of an equilateral triangle, generated by a 3-fold rotation $r$ and a reflection $s$, illustrated in \cref{fig:Ising-G-Qudits}.
 Its character table is given in \cref{tab:D3}(a), with three conjugacy classes and three irreps---the 1D trivial irrep $A_1$, the 1D sign irrep $A_2$, and a 2D irrep $E$ acting as rotations in the plane, permuting the corners of the triangle.
-Note that the 2D $E$ irrep has a zero character on the $s$ conjugacy class, reflecting the non-invertibility of Rep($D_3$) symmetry.
+Note that the 2D $E$ irrep has a zero character on the $[s]$ conjugacy class, reflecting the non-invertibility of Rep($D_3$) symmetry.
 The Rep($D_3$) algebra is given in \cref{tab:D3}(b).
 We can see that $A_2$ generates an invertible $\mathbbm{Z}_2$ sub-symmetry, while $E$ generates the non-invertible part of the symmetry.

 When $\cramped{h\to0}$ there are three symmetry broken ground states: two product states $\ket{\bm{A_1}}$, $\ket{\bm{A_2}}$ and an MPS $\ket{\bm{E}}$ of bond-dimension 2.
 To study $\cramped{h > 0}$ we perform infinite density matrix renormalization group (iDMRG) calculations, initializing with one of the exact $h=0$ ground states \eqref{eq:Gamma_MPS_closed}, incrementally increasing $h$, and re-converging to the same symmetry-broken sector.
-Figures \ref{fig:full_figure} (a,b) illustrate the expectation values for the local order parameters $\Xr{r}_i$ and $\Xr{s}_i$ as a function of $h$ for each ground state, showing a first-order phase transition to the large-$h$ trivial phase.
+Figures \ref{fig:full_figure} (a,b) illustrate the expectation values for the local order parameters $\Xr{r}_i$ and $\Xr{s}_i$ as a function of $h$ for each ground state, showing a phase transition to the large-$h$ trivial phase~\footnote{ The reader may notice that this phase transition occurs precisely at $\cramped{h=J}$.
+This is a consequence of the fine-tuned nature of \cref{eq:H_RepG}: it is dual to \cref{eq:H_G}, which can be written in the form $\cramped{H_G = -J\sum_i \delta(g_i, g_{i+1}) - h\sum_i \ket{+}_i\bra{+}_i}$, where we define the equal superposition state $\ket{+} = \vert G\vert^{-1/2}\sum_g \ket{g}$.
+This Hamiltonian is actually a $\vert G \vert$-state Potts model, which is self-dual~\cite{PhysRevB.24.218} with a first-order transition if $\vert G \vert \geq 4$~\cite{igloi1983first}.
+Generic Hamiltonians \cref{apx_eq:H_G_generic,apx_eq:H_RepG_generic}, can exhibit continuous or discontinuous transitions depending on the parameters. } .

 \emph{Ground State Entanglement}---So far non-invertible Rep($G$) symmetry breaking does not look so different from ordinary $G$ symmetry breaking, but let us juxtapose them more closely.
 Symmetry broken ground states of the $G$-symmetric Hamiltonian \cref{eq:H_G} are labeled by a group element, and any two ground states are related by the symmetry action, $U_g\ket{\bm{h}} = \ket{\bm{gh}}$.
 This is not the case in the non-invertible case: instead we have $R_{\Gamma_a} \ket{\bm{\Gamma}_b} = \sum_c N_{ab}^c \ket{\bm{\Gamma}_c}$.
 In particular, the action of the symmetry on a ground state can create a linear superposition of macroscopically distinct ground states, a cat state, which never happens for invertible symmetries.